sigubrat/tabletracker/README.md

    ```
 3. Open the Web API (folder: TableTrackerAPI) in Visual Studio and build

-4. Connect your Arduino to your computer and upload software from the Arduino IDE to the microcontroller
+4. Connect your Arduino to your computer

+5. Update WiFi-settings to your preference and network (secrets.h)

 ### Installation - With Docker